-Interior of Beauvais Cathedral
+The interior of Beauvais Cathedral

 The ribbed arches exert minimal pressure on the piers, which facilitates their impressive elevation.

 Rose windows situated on the two braces of the transept were added in the 16th century thanks to the donation of the Leprince family of Beauvais.

 Above the arcades on the 1st level, the clerestory stretches for 70m.
 It now lacks the picture windows of the outside wall, which were most probably bricked up in the 14th century to consolidate the wall.
 The broken windows of the clerestory of the third level that sit between two arches support a rose window with nine petals.

-The first floor sits high, at the half-way mark of the choir walls at 23m.
+The first floor sits high, at the halfway mark of the choir walls at 23m.

 The Astronomical Clock of Beauvais Cathedral

 On the 31st July 1988, the clock was stopped and the ESPACES organisation was launched to work on repairing it.
 A team of five renowned French engineers brought Beauvais’ astronomical clock back into working order.
-Currently being restored, the clock cannot be viewed by the public until early 2012.

 The Tapestries of Beauvais Cathedral

 One of the most important examples of medieval tapestry is housed at Beauvais.
-Known as “the Life of Saint Peter and of Saint Paul”, this 15th century tapestry originally had 11 panels.
+Known as “the Life of Saint Peter and of Saint Paul”, this 15th-century tapestry originally had 11 panels.
 Today only 6 of these remain, the others having been lost or separated, taken elsewhere in France or to the United States.

-Another 16th century tapestry that hangs in Beauvais cathedral is titled “Histoire Fabuleuse des Gaules” (The Amazing Story of the Gauls).
+Another 16th-century tapestry that hangs in Beauvais cathedral is titled “Histoire Fabuleuse des Gaules” (The Amazing Story of the Gauls).
 It depicts the towns of the medieval era in great detail, including Beauvais.